 For this service, you'll send me a complete first or early draft of a novel or nonfiction book.
 I'll read the entire manuscript and provide:

 In weekly one-hour calls, I'll provide guidance on a scene-by-scene basis for new writers who want to walk through the process of building a great story from initial idea to first draft.
+Many writers sign up for 6 months, with the goal of completing a first draft in that time, but each story and each writer's journey is different.
+Some writers choose to talk every other week for 2 months, and that's also an option.
+Story Coaching is tailored to individual needs.

+Story Coaching is also available for writers moving from first draft to a more polished draft that can be submitted to an agent or self-published.
 If you already have a first draft, you should probably begin with the Story Grid Diagnostic (above), so that I can do a full analysis before moving on to weekly calls.

 If you have a completed manuscript that has been through several drafts and is ready for more detailed line editing, we can discuss setting a single project rate.
-You can estimate the cost at roughly $50-$75 for every 1,000 words, but the final rate will depend upon the type of manuscript.
+You can estimate the cost of line editing at roughly $50-$75 for every 1,000 words, but the final rate will depend upon the type of manuscript.
 Take a look at my downloadable guide to types of editing here for more information.